The Internal Enemy: Anyone Who Says No

 The Window

-June 2026 is three weeks away.
+When this article was written, June 2026 was three weeks away.
+June has arrived and we're adding to the record.
 That is when the NGA has publicly stated Maven will begin transmitting 100 percent machine-generated intelligence to combatant commanders.
 At that point the human reviewer will be approving a targeting picture produced entirely by machine — with seconds to decide — based on intelligence no human analyst touched.
 The accountability gap that protects the architects of this system from consequences for what it has already done is the same gap that will protect the architects of every version that follows — unless the record is complete enough, and enough people understand what they are looking at.

 The machine will not explain itself.
 The record can.